 Alan Radley

-Alan Radley is Scientific Director of the Perspective Research Centre.
+Alan Radley is scientific director of the Perspective Research Centre.

 Alan is the author of several patents, including one granted for the ‘Hologram Mirror’.
 He has developed the Global-Opt optical modelling software, the Spectasia 3D user interface, and KeyMail, together amounting to over 300,000 lines of code.
 Alan has been the editor of 6 computing handbooks, is the author of 8 books, and is currently writing 3 more.
-Plus, he has authored 6 full chapters in books, and is author of over 20 articles/papers in conference proceedings.
+Plus, he has authored 6 full chapters in books, and is the author of over 20 articles/papers in conference proceedings.

-Alan is the author of ‘Self As Computer’, and ‘The Science of Smart Things’.
-His book ‘The Science of Cybersecurity’ was shortlisted for the National Cybersecurity Book Awards in 2022.
-Forthcoming books include ‘The Universal Knowledge Machine’ and ‘Dimensions of Perspective’.
+Alan is the author of Self As Computer, and The Science of Smart Things.
+His book The Science of Cybersecurity was shortlisted for the National Cybersecurity Book Awards in 2022.
+Forthcoming books include The Universal Knowledge Machine, and The Art and Science of Perspective.

 Alan holds a Fellowship of the Royal Society of Arts (FRSA).